MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

       self.viewController.presentViewController(imagePickerController!, animated: true, completion: nil)
     }

-Now that we're the `delegate`, we need to conform to some protocols.
+Now that we're the `delegate` we need to conform to some protocols.
 Otherwise the compiler will be unhappy and our project won't run!

 By being the delegate of a `UIImagePickerController` we are required to implement the `UIImagePickerControllerDelegate` protocol and the `UINavigationControllerDelegate`.